EconPapers

 Beth K Potter: University of Ottawa [Ottawa]

-An-Wen Chan: Ryerson University [Toronto]
+An-Wen Chan: University of Toronto

 David Moher: University of Ottawa [Ottawa], The Ottawa Hospital

-Catherine Stratton: Ryerson University [Toronto]
+Catherine Stratton: University of Toronto

 Chris Gale: Chelsea and Westminster Hospital

-Diane Purper-Ouakil: CESP - Centre de recherche en épidémiologie et santé des populations - UVSQ - Université de Versailles Saint-Quentin-en-Yvelines - AP-HP - Assistance publique - Hôpitaux de Paris (AP-HP) - Hôpital Paul Brousse - AP-HP.
+Diane Purper-Ouakil: CESP - Centre de recherche en épidémiologie et santé des populations - UVSQ - Université de Versailles Saint-Quentin-en-Yvelines - AP-HP - Assistance publique - Hôpitaux de Paris (AP-HP) - Hôpital Paul Brousse - GHU AP-HP.
 Université Paris Saclay - INSERM - Institut National de la Santé et de la Recherche Médicale - Université Paris-Saclay, Hôpital Saint Eloi [CHU Montpellier] - CHRU Montpellier - Centre Hospitalier Régional Universitaire [Montpellier]

 Edmund Juszczak: UON - University of Nottingham, UK